makcandrov/meplang/README.md

 }
 ```

 - Inside a block, any opcode can be used *except PUSH1 to PUSH32 opcodes*.
 Raw bytecode can also be used as is.
-A value can be pushed using the function `push`, that can take in argument an hexadecimal litteral, a constant, a *non-abstract* block pc or *non-abstract* block size.
-Only values inside a `push` function will try to be optimized by the compilater.
+A value can be pushed using the function `push`, which can take an hexadecimal literal, a constant, a *non-abstract* block PC or size as an argument.
+Only values inside a `push` function will be optimized by the compiler.

 ```rust
 contract Contract {
     const magic_number = 0xff;